Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 Where each plan excels based on your earnings

 One question I get constantly: "Which plan should I choose?"
 The answer depends significantly on your income level.
-A Solo 401(k) isn't always better—at very high incomes or very low incomes, the complexity might not be worth it.
-But at the sweet spot (roughly $75,000-$200,000), the Solo 401(k) advantage is substantial.
-Here's exactly how the contributions compare:
+A solo 401(k) isn't always better, at very high incomes the two plans converge because both hit similar caps.
+But at every level below the cap, the solo 401(k) advantage is essentially the full employee deferral bucket, which a SEP IRA structurally cannot offer.
+Here's exactly how the contributions compare, using 2026 limits for an unincorporated sole proprietor :

 Income: $50,000 Net

-At lower income levels, the difference exists but is less critical.
+At lower income levels, the gap already matters.
 You're just starting out or supplementing a W-2 job.

 SEP IRA